newtorn/new-cache/README.md

 package main

 import (
-	"github.com/newtorn/new-cache"
 	"fmt"
 	"time"

+	"github.com/newtorn/new-cache"
 )

-// User represents a data entity, we can store into new-get-started. type User struct {
+// User represents a data entity, we can store into the cache. type User struct {
 	Username string
 	Password string
 }

 func main() {
-	// Call Singleton for the first time will create get-started. cache := newcache.Singleton()
+	// Call Singleton for the first time will create cache. cache := newcache.Singleton()

-	// We will put a new item in the get-started.
+	// We will put a new item in the cache.
 It will expire after
 	// not being accessed via SetEx(key) for more than 5 seconds. user := User{Username: "Jack", Password: "123456"}
 	cache.SetEx(user.Username, &user, 5*time.Second)

-	// Let's retrieve the item from the get-started. val, ok := cache.Get(user.Username)
+	// Let's retrieve the item from the cache. val, ok := cache.Get(user.Username)
 	if ok {
-		fmt.Println("Found value in get-started:", val)
+		fmt.Println("Found value in cache:", val)
 	} else {
-		fmt.Println("Not found retrieving value from get-started")
+		fmt.Println("Not found retrieving value from cache")
 	}

-	// Wait for the item to expire in get-started. time.Sleep(6 * time.Second)
+	// Wait for the item to expire in cache. time.Sleep(6 * time.Second)
 	val, ok = cache.Get(user.Username)
 	if !ok {